rpritr/ODS-Vaje/en/lab05/README.md

 ## 🔍 Task description

-- Use a search tool (Nextcloud, Windows Search, or grep) to find all documents containing a specific keyword in their content or metadata.
+- Use a search tool to find all documents containing a specific keyword in their content or metadata.
 - Write down the search queries you used.
 - Save a screenshot or list of the results.